SU-HPC/SUPerman/README.md

 1. Incorrect compile-time definitions that do not match the matrix size at runtime.
 2. Correct compile-time definitions initially, but the library's decomposition process reduced the matrix size during execution.

 If the definitions were correct, it's likely that decomposition successfully reduced the matrix's size.
-In this case, matrix-specific compilation might not be suitable for that particular matrix.
+In this case, we recommend you not to use matrix-specific compilation.

+# SU-HPC